 (i) In Jefferson County, the City of Madras;

-(j) In Klamath County, the City of Klamath Falls;

-(k) In Malheur County, the City of Ontario;
+(j) In Malheur County, the City of Ontario;

-(l) In Tillamook County, the City of Tillamook;
+(k) In Tillamook County, the City of Tillamook;

-(m) In Umatilla County, the Cities of Hermiston, Milton-Freewater and Pendleton;
+(l) In Umatilla County, the Cities of Hermiston, Milton-Freewater and Pendleton;

-(n) In Union County, the City of La Grande;
+(m) In Union County, the City of La Grande;

-(o) In Wasco County, the City of The Dalles.
+(n) In Wasco County, the City of The Dalles.

 (4) Construction and Demolition open burning outside of an open burning control area is allowed subject to the requirements and prohibitions of local jurisdictions, the State Fire Marshal, OAR 340-264-0050, 340-264-0060, and 340-264-0070.
 Construction and Demolition open burning, unless authorized pursuant to OAR 340-264-0180, is prohibited within three miles of the corporate city limits of the following open burning control areas.
 In addition, construction and demolition burning is prohibited in any area meeting the standard in OAR 340-264-0078(1):